Carbohydrates (bread, potato, rice and pasta)

 Carbohydrates are the main source of fuel for your body

-The two main types of carbohydrate are starchy foods (like bread, potatoes, pasta cereals and rice) and sugars.
-Sugars are found within natural products like apples or carrots and are often added to products for a sweeter taste.
+The two main types of carbohydrate are starchy foods (like bread, potatoes, pasta and rice) and sugars.
+Sugars are found naturally in fruit and vegetables like apples and carrots and are often added to products for a sweeter taste.
 All carbohydrates, whether from starchy potatoes or from a bar of chocolate turn into the body’s preferred source of fuel, glucose.

 How much starchy carbohydrate should I eat?